A children’s picture book by

 Everybody LOVES Mr. Dewey!

 Author and Colorist – Doug Cturtle

-Doug is a library assistant at the “library by the sea” on St. Simons Island, Georgia, USA.
+Doug is a man of leisure living on St. Simons Island, Georgia, USA.

 I was an elementary school librarian in metro Atlanta.
 I used my Mr. Dewey’s Zoo story for many years to teach Dewey Decimal Classification to my students.
 It was my retirement dream to publish the story as a children’s picture book.
 Dreams really do come true!

 Activities: Reading, writing, digital art, biking, beach walking, lap swimming, eating at seafood restaurants, and taking naps.

 Family: A man named Rob and a terrihuahua dog named FOXY! (pictured).

 Favorite Things: Libraries and books, museums, Broadway theatre, the Olympic Games, sea turtles, making new friends, kindness, and equality for all.

 Charlie is a freelance illustrator who lives in Birmingham, England, UK.